mm6/InternetOfThingsCourse/Syllabus.md

 ### Assignments

-There will be two programming projects equally weighted (60%).
+There will be three programming projects equally weighted (60%).

 There will be four or five quizzes on the readings at the start of lecture with the low score dropped (15%).